-You are probably not familiar with the term “Vietnam visa run” if you are just a regular tourist to Vietnam, getting into our country and staying there for just a few days, 1 month or even 3 months and then leave for your home.
+You are probably not familiar with the term “Vietnam visa run” if you are just a regular tourist to Vietnam, getting into our country and staying there for just a few days or 30 days, and then leaving for your home.

 What is Vietnam visa run?

 A visa run for Vietnam is a trip that you need to take to remain in Vietnam as your Vietnam visa is soon to expire, and you cannot extend it, or its extension is costly.
-So, it means that you have to leave Vietnam, get to a neighboring country (Laos, Cambodia, Thailand or China), and then turn back around and re-enter Vietnam with a new visa.
+So, you have to leave Vietnam, get to a neighboring country (Laos, Cambodia, Thailand, or China), and then turn back around and re-enter Vietnam with a new visa.

 Pros and Cons of Visa Border Run

-- Cheap price: Extend your visa by border run is cheaper than the other ways.
+- Cheap price: Extending your visa by border run is cheaper than the other ways.

-- Variety options: The visa getting under the visa run has no relation with the old one, and you can apply to get a one-month single entry, one-month multiple entry, three months single entry or three-month multiple entry visa, depending on your demand.
+- Variety options: The visa getting under the visa run has no relation to the old one, and you can apply to get a one-month single entry, one-month multiple entry, three months single entry, or three-month multiple entry visa, depending on your demand.

 - Check out and check in Vietnam: You cannot stay in Vietnam to do the visa run, you need to exit at the border and re-enter this border to get the new visa.
 This process takes time and effort.